-On October 19, 2017, we announced that Lycopodium has been instructed to initiate critical path engineering for the Nyngan Scandium Project.
+On October 19, 2017, we announced that Lycopodium was instructed to initiate critical path engineering for the Nyngan Scandium Project.
 Lycopodium will commence work immediately on select critical path components for the project, including design and specification engineering on the high-pressure autoclave unit, associated flash and splash vessels and several specialized high-pressure input pumps.
 This engineering work will enable final supplier selection, firm component pricing and delivery dates for these key process components.
+This work has now been completed and awaits final investment decision (FID ).